switchboy/IsoRTS/README.md

 - Make the actors fight each other using ranged attacks
 - Make certain buildings able to perform a ranged attack
 - Working minimap
+- Buildable town centre, house, baracks, mill and lumbercamp
+- A basic Rock/Paper/Scissors for damage calculations during battle

 Attainable project goals for the near future:
 - Fighting animations
 - Different units
-- More buildings then houses and town centers
 - Different colors on units and buildings for the eight teams
-- Implant a basic Rock/Paper/Scissors for damage calculations during battle
 - Researchable upgrades for units and buildings
 - Flesh out the research with a tech tree
 - Basic AI to play against